-Substance abuse is relatively low among street children in general, a group that includes children who spend their days on the streets but return home at night, but it is higher among homeless children, according to the 2006 survey.
+Substance abuse is relatively low among children on the streets in general, including children who spend their days on the streets but return home at night.
+But it is higher among children who are homeless, according to the 2006 survey.

-Like Mwenya, Tobias Tembo, a former street kid who is now a university graduate, attests to the struggle of rehabilitation.
+Like Mwenya, Tobias Tembo, who is now a university graduate, attests to the struggle of rehabilitation.

 Tembo, who spent five years on the streets, says a do-gooder once tried to rehabilitate him, but the attempt was futile.